White Mountain Central Railroad: History

 Construction on the railroad began in 1955.
 The first train ride was on July 30, 1958.

 The railroad includes a 1904 Howe truss covered bridge that was originally located in East Montpelier, Vermont, where it spanned the Winooski River and carried trains for the Montpelier and Barre Railroad.
 The bridge was purchased by the owners of Clark's Trading Post and dismantled in 1964, then moved and reassembled to span the Pemigewasset River near the Trading Post.
 During one weekend in September, Railroad Days are celebrated, with extra trains and special consists.
 That yearly event had stopped in 2014 and now operates every 5–10 years.

 A listing of covered bridges maintained by the state of New Hampshire notes that Clark's bridge "appears to be the only Howe railroad bridge left in the world."

-Locomotive roster
+Equipment

 Station

 The Clark's Bears station came from Freedomland U.S.A., after that park closed in 1964.